Updated 17 Aug 2021 — eBird Taxonomy v2021

 The eBird Taxonomy is a hierarchical approach to creating a species list for data entry and listing purposes across the world.
-You can download an excel version of the eBird taxonomy at the bottom of the page.
+You can always download an excel version of the current eBird taxonomy via the Clements Checklist page.
 Since understanding exactly what is meant by every bird species or taxon on a given list is an essential part of reporting your sightings, we detail our approach below to help clarify any questions.

 eBird Taxonomy — Categories